glondu/belenios/doc/automated_tests.md

 Technologies used to run these tests are:

-- `python3`: Python 3.
-We us it in a virtual environment
+- `python3`: Python 3 (version >= 3.6).
+We use it in a virtual environment (using Python's `venv` module)
 - `pip`: Python's package manager.
 We use it to install Python packages such as `selenium` (`pip` installs packages mentioned in `requirements.txt`)
-- `selenium`: Selenium's Python API documentation: https://selenium-python.readthedocs.io/)
+- `selenium`: Selenium's Python API ([documentation](https://selenium-python.readthedocs.io/))
 - `firefox`: The browser we use to run tests with Selenium.
 We can use standard Firefox, or `firefox-esr`, depending what is available on the system and which Firefox version is compatible with Selenium at the moment
-- `geckodriver`: A Firefox driver for Selenium
+- `geckodriver`: A Firefox driver for Selenium.
+Its role is to translate commands received from Selenium using a specific protocol into concrete actions to trigger in the Firefox browser, and to trigger these actions.
 - `unittest`: Python's standard test framework

 These automated tests start the Belenios demo server (`demo/run-server.sh`), with the `BELENIOS_SENDMAIL` environment variable defined as the path to a fake `sendmail` executable (similar to a mock, provided in `tests/selenium/tools/sendmail_fake.sh`).
 This way, Belenios server does not return an error when trying to send emails in the test environment (that has no `sendmail` installed nor configured), and the fake `sendmail` executable makes it possible to verify what emails have been sent and read their content, simply by reading the log file where it redirects all its input (we use `/tmp/sendmail_fake` as location for this log file).